Skip to main content

 Responses

 Speech to Text task was accepted.
-Follow the X-Location header to poll for the task state.
+Follow the Location header to poll for the task state.

 Response Headers